-Pisa and Rome are quite different Italian cities, though each is home to one of the country’s most-visited attractions.
-It’s not surprising, then, that the two cities are easily reached via Italy’s robust rail network.
+Pisa and Rome are quite different Italian cities, though each is home to one of the country’s most visited attractions.
+It’s not surprising, then, that the two cities are easily reached ny Italy’s robust rail network.

 Frequent Trains from Pisa to Rome

-Trenitalia’s high-speed Alta Velocità (AV) trains serve both Pisa and Rome via the Frecciabianca line, the third-tier AV trains.
-The two stations are also connected by the slower InterCity trains, also operated by Trenitalia.
-Frecciabianca trains travel from Pisa Centrale station to Roma Termini station in as little as 2 hours 35 minutes, while the InterCity trains can take more than 3.5 hours.
+The high-speed Alta Velocità (AV) train serve both Pisa and Rome via the Frecciabianca line, the third-tier of the AV trains.
+The two stations are also connected by the slower InterCity trains.
+Frecciabianca trains travel from Pisa Centrale station to Roma Termini station in as little as 2 hours and 35 minutes, while the InterCity trains can take over 3.5 hours.

 The indirect option requires changing trains along the way, almost always at Firenze Santa Maria Novella station in Florence.
-These trips range from 2 hours 45 minutes to 3 hours 20 minutes total travel time and involve taking a Regionale or Regionale Veloce train from Pisa to Florence followed by an AV train from Florence to Rome.
+These trips range from 2 hours and 45 minutes to 3 hours and 20 minutes, and involve taking a Regionale or Regionale Veloce train from Pisa to Florence, followed by an AV train from Florence to Rome.

 Should you prefer the Italo network, your only option is to take a Trenitalia Regionale or Regionale Veloce train from Pisa into Florence, and then an Italo train to Rome.
-Italo connects Santa Maria Novella with both Roma Termini and Roma Tiburtina stations, and that trip takes up to 1.5 hours.
+Italo connects Santa Maria Novella with both Roma Termini and Roma Tiburtina stations, which takes up to 1.5 hours.

-There are 75 trains per day traveling from Pisa to Rome, including routes that require a change in Florence, with the first departing Pisa at 5:45am and the last at 8:51pm.
-Direct trains run roughly every other hour from Pisa to Rome, whereas routes that change in Florence run up to four times per hour.
+There are 75 trains per day traveling from Pisa to Rome, including routes that require a change in Florence.
+The first leaves Pisa at 5:45am and the last at 8:51pm.
+Direct trains run roughly every other hour from Pisa to Rome, whereas routes that require a transfer in Florence run up to four times per hour.
 Ticket prices on this route range from $28-56.